A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Method

 where $\pdv*{u}{x_k}{x_l}\/(\vb{x_i}+h\vb{e}_k)$ can be approximated by $u$-values on the other side of the interface using central difference as in case 1 to 3.
 In case 6, the finite difference stencil will have a radius $r = 2$, as $u$-values of more than one grid point away are used.
-In all the other cases, we have $r = 1$.
-In contrast, for CIM2 and ICIM, $r \geq 2$.
+For example, as shown in Fig.~\ref{f:mixdu} (case 6), $u(\vb{x}_{\vb i + 2 \vb{e}_k + \vb{e}_l})$ is used to approximate the mixed derivative at $\vb{x_i}$.

-Though not illustrated in Fig.~\ref{f:mixdu}, it's also possible to approximate the mixed derivative at $\vb{x_i}$ by the mixed derivative at any of its direct neighbor that is on the same side of the region, and can be approximated using only $u$-values:
+\textbf{Case 7 (shifting to the same side)} Though not illustrated in Fig.~\ref{f:mixdu}, it's also possible to approximate the mixed derivative at $\vb{x_i}$ by the mixed derivative of $\vb{x_i}$'s direct neighbor that is on the same side of the region:

-where $s=\pm 1$ and $1\leq m\leq d$.
-This is similar to the ``shifting'' strategy used in ICIM \cite{shu_accurate_2014}.
+where $s=\pm 1$ and $1\leq m\leq d$, and $\vb{x}_{\vb i + s \vb{e}_m}$ is on the same side of the interface as $\vb{x_i}$.
+Then the $\pdv*{u}{x_k}{x_l}\/(\vb{x}_{\vb i + s \vb{e}_m})$ can be approximated using case 1, 2 or 3, which only involves $u$-values on the same side of the interface.
+This is the same as the ``shifting'' strategy used in ICIM \cite{shuAccurateGradientApproximation2014}.
 If $m=k$ or $l$, that is, we are shifting in the $kl$-plane, then the stencil have a radius $r = 2$.
-Otherwise, we are shifting out of the $kl$-plane, and the stencil has a radius $r = 1$.
+Otherwise, we are shifting out of the $kl$-plane, and the stencil would have a radius $r = 1$.
 Therefore, shifting out of plane is preferred for a more compact stencil.